izu-stanley/DATASETS/README.md

 This is a repo containing datasets that I have personally taken time to scrape off the internet.
 Feel free to use for whatever projects you  want!

 ## Cryptocurrency Trading Data
-Dataset Description: This dataset contain One minute Cryptocurrency trading data from Jan 2019 to June 2019 from six major exchanges: BINANCE,OKEX,CEX,KRAKEN,BITSTAMP,BITMAX.
+Dataset Description: This dataset contain One minute Cryptocurrency trading data from Jan 2019 to June 2019 from six major exchanges: BINANCE,OKEX,CEX,KRAKEN,BITSTAMP,BITMAX

 Link to files: